vibneiro/dispatching/README.md

 When to use:

 1. Each tasksId must be stricty pinned to a particular Thread.
+This come in handy for low latency systems, where context switch is unacceptable (CPU affinity also can be exploited additionaly).
 2. Tasks mustn't differ much in the computation size.

-Details:
+Algorithm:
 Each tasksId is stricty pinned to its Thread.
-Each thread has a separate BlockingQueue and processes tasks in the FIFO order.
+Each workerthread has a separate ConcurrentBlockingQueue and processes tasks in the FIFO order.

 ## MicroBenchmarks

 Benchmarks were written on JMH framework for JDK 7 and 8 separately and run on iMac Core i5 CPU @ 2.50GHz (4 cores) 8 GB, Yosemite OS.
-All the benchmark work with an empty Runnable synthetic task to mitigate side-effects.
+An empty Runnable synthetic task is used to mitigate side-effects.

 [Source-code for JDK7 Benchmarks](https://github.com/vibneiro/dispatching/tree/master/benchmarks-java-7)

 [Source-code for JDK8 Benchmarks](https://github.com/vibneiro/dispatching/tree/master/benchmarks-java-8)

 Benchmark mode: Throughput, ops/time

-###TODO: measure with 1 user thread.

 3 test-cases:
    1. A single dispatch-queue: putting new tasks always to the same dispatchId.